agalue/LGTM-PoC/README.md

 ![Linkerd MC Architecture](architecture-1.png)

-In terms of the second diagram, Linkerd creates a mirrored service automatically when linking clusters, appending the name of the target service to it.
+Linkerd creates a mirrored service automatically when linking clusters, appending the name of the target service to it.
 For instance, in `lgtm-central`, accessing Mimir locally would be `mimir-distributor.mimir.svc`, whereas accessing it from the `lgtm-remote` cluster would be `mimir-distributor-lgtm-central.mimir.svc`.

 Due to a [change](https://buoyant.io/blog/clarifications-on-linkerd-2-15-stable-announcement) introduced by Buoyant about the Linkerd artifacts, the latest `stable` version available via Helm charts is 2.14 (even if the actual latest version is newer).
 Because of that, we'll be using the `edge` release by default.

 ### Istio Multi Cluster

 > **WARNING:** Istio support is a work in progress.

-In theory, setting `appProtocol: tcp` for all GRPC services (especially `memberlist`) and ensuring the presence of headless services (i.e., `clusterIP: None`) guarantees that the proxy will have endpoints per Pod IP address should allow all Grafana applications to work correctly.
+In theory, setting `appProtocol: tcp` for all GRPC services (especially `memberlist`) and ensuring the presence of headless services (i.e., `clusterIP: None`) guarantees that the proxy will have endpoints per Pod IP address, allowing all Grafana applications to work correctly (as some microservices require direct pod-to-pod communication by Pod IP).
 Modern Helm charts for Loki, Tempo, and Mimir allow configuration `appProtocol`; there are already headless services for all the microservices.
 The configuration flexibility varies, but everything seems to be working.

 The PoC assumes Istio [multi-cluster](https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/) using multi-network, which requires an Istio Gateway.
 In other words, the environment assumes we're interconnecting two clusters from different networks using Istio.

 Please note that the integration with Prometheus and traces via Grafana Allow has not yet been enabled (as it exists for Linkerd).

+Unlike Linkerd, the services declared on the central cluster are reachable using the same FQDN as in the local cluster.
+The Istio Proxies are configured so that the DNS resolution and routing works as intended.

 ### Cilium Cluster

 When using Cilium ClusterMesh, the user is responsible for creating the service with the same configuration on each cluster (although annotated with `service.cilium.io/shared=false`).
-That means reaching Mimir from `lgtm-remote` would be exactly like accessing it from `lgtm-central`.
+That means reaching Mimir from `lgtm-remote` would be exactly like accessing it from `lgtm-central` (similar to Istio).

 ### Data Sources